sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 Node for the device properties.

 <a href="" id="properties-friendlyname"></a>**Properties/FriendlyName**
 Friendly name of the device.
-This is the name that users see when they want to wirelessly project to the device.

-The data type is string.
-Supported operation is Get and Replace.

-<a href="" id="properties-friendlyname"></a>**Properties/FriendlyName**
-Added in Windows 10, version 1703.
-Friendly name of the device.
-This is the name that users see when they want to wirelessly project to the device.
+Specifies the name that users see when they want to wirelessly project to the device.

 The data type is string.
 Supported operation is Get and Replace.